 The culture, both in society generally and in the workplace, has shifted.
 These days, the appointment of a woman to a senior role signals innovation and progressive thinking.
 It’s often publicly applauded.
 Women themselves have changed.
 Qualified and talented women are more comfortable in declaring their ambitions.
 Embarrassing and outdated stereotypes are dismissed, as more roles open up to the right person not the ‘right gender’.
 Practices that blocked women’s progress are being eroded.
 It’s now much harder to declare ‘think manager-think male’.

 In Australia, as in most OECD countries, despite this progress, deep change has been piecemeal and dismally slow.
-A dozen years ago, when I addressed that group, most people believed that by 2014 things would be significantly different.
-While things are different, they are not significantly different.
+When I addressed that group years ago, most people believed that by 2018 things would be significantly different.
+While things are different, I’m afraid they’re not significantly different.
 Where leadership in Australia is concerned, men are generally still in charge.
 And, as many researchers point out, in those (rarer) circumstances where women do reach the top, the costs they incur are often high.
-Recently, the swift counter to Cheryl Sandberg’s exhortation to ‘Lean in’ has been the reminder that ‘Women can’t have it all’.
+For example, the swift counter to Cheryl Sandberg’s exhortation to ‘Lean in’ was the reminder that ‘Women can’t have it all’.
 As Harvard Professor Barbara Kellerman has pointed out, 50 years after we started the conversation about women and leadership, it’s still a hot topic.
 Reviewing the statistics, she concludes that, for all the progress made, women continue to lag badly behind.